-- Say that you are making a request as a data subject, for data about you (or your child, or person for whom you are the legal guardian), under the Government Data Practices Act (Minnesota Statutes, Chapter 13). - Include whether you would like to inspect the data, have copies of the data, or both. - Provide a clear description of the data you would like to inspect or have copied. - Provide proof that you are the data subject or data subject's parent/legal guardian.

-We require proof of your identity before we can respond to your request for data.
-If you are requesting data about your minor child, you must show proof that you are the minor's parent.
-If you are a legal guardian, you must show legal documentation of your guardianship.
-Please see the Standards for Verifying Identity on page 8.
+- Written Request: include the following information: - Indicate that you are making a request as a data subject, for data about you (or your child, or person for whom you are the legal guardian), under the Government Data Practices Act (Minnesota Statutes, Chapter 13). - o Include whether you would like to inspect the data, have copies of the data, or both. - o Provide a clear description of the data you would like to inspect or have copied. - If you are requesting non-public data about yourself, we require proof of your identity before we can respond to your request for data.
+Please see the Standards for Verifying Identity on page 6.
 If you do not provide proof that you are the data subject, we cannot respond to your request.